When to plant Okra in Madison County, IL

 Madison County, Illinois is in USDA Hardiness Zone 7a.
 The average last spring frost is April 11 and first fall frost is October 22.

-Madison County County sits in USDA Zone 7a.
+Madison County sits in USDA Zone 7a.
 Okra grows reliably in zones 5a through 11b, so it's a good fit here.

-Can Okra grow in Madison County County's climate?
+Can Okra grow in Madison County's climate?

 Your Madison County Garden Planner — Free